madetech/blog/posts/stylesheet_modularity.md

 ### Notable exceptions

-When Block is a modified block.
+When the BEM Block is a modified Block.

 ``` scss
 .primary_navigation__link {}